3nd3r1/DiscordCaller/README.md

 # DiscordCaller
- A discord bot that calls a list of numbers stored in mysql when a @everyone is issued.
+ A discord bot that calls a list of numbers stored in mysql when a @everyone is sent to a specific channel.

+# Info
+- Numbers are encrypted with a simple Fernet key.
+- Uses Twilio API for the phone calls.

-# Classes
+# What I learned

-Secure() // This class crypts and decrypts numbers with Fernet Database() //This class is the bridge between the database and the code.
-DiscordApplication() //Discord application class TwilioApplication() //Twilio API class
+- Fernet encryption in python was new to me.
+- Alot about working with Twilio.
+- This was my first freelancer project so it taught be alot about working with a client.